AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

 1. Remember, just like **`getName()`** above, the **BylineImplTest.json** does not define occupations, so this test will fail if we run it, since `byline.getOccupations()` will return an empty list.

-    Update **BylineImplTest.json** to include a list of occupations, and they will be set in non-alphabetical order to ensure that our tests validate that the occupations are sorted by **`getOccupations()`**.
+    Update **BylineImplTest.json** to include a list of occupations, and they will be set in non-alphabetical order to ensure that our tests validate that the occupations are sorted alphabetically by **`getOccupations()`**.

     ```json
     {